wpisailbot/sailbot20-21/sailbot_ws/README.md

+# General Jetson Info
+- The Jetson is running a version of ubuntu 18.04 provided by Nvidia.
+Info on the Jetson and the OS can be found here: https://developer.nvidia.com/embedded/learn/get-started-jetson-nano-devkit
+- The Jetson uses rc-local.service to run a script on startup which configures a few things including allowing non-root access to some serial devices and setting up the ethernet bridge connection.
+The sartup script can be found in the ~/ directory, and is called startup.sh.
+To check the status of the startup service, you can use ```systemctl status rc-local.service```.
+Using this to start the wifi unfortunately fails.
+- The ROS 2 distribution used is Dashing Diademata, and installation directions can be found here: https://docs.ros.org/en/dashing/Installation/Linux-Install-Debians.html

 # Overview of the ROS Architecture
 All the code is in sailbot20-21/sailbot_ws/src/sailbot/sailbot The path has to be this long unfortunately since we need our git repo, then our ros workspace, then our ros package, then our python package